nachu-laksh/Revenue-Modelling/README.md

 ## 🔬 Future Techniques to Practice with This Data

 In addition to the Prophet model, additional techniques that could be practiced in future with this dataset:
+- **Hyperparameter tuning**: Use Prophet's hyperparameters to optimize model performance.
 - **ETS (Error, Trend, Seasonality)**: Exponential smoothing technique for time series forecasting.
 - **Random Forest for Time Series**: Using machine learning algorithms to capture non-linear patterns in the data.